-Chorley boss Matt Jansen has praised the versatility of 11-goal striker Josh Wilson.
+Chorley boss Matt Jansen salutes impact of versatile Josh Wilson

 Goalscoring has been a problem for the Magpies this term but Wilson has popped up with the goods in their last two games,